evilsocket/arc/README.md

 ## License

-`vaultd` and the `Secrets Manager` app were made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and they're released under the GPL 3 license.
+Vault was made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it is released under the GPL 3 license.